 - avoiding big meals before bedtime

-- setting a sleep schedule and trying to fall asleep at the same time each night
+- setting a sleep schedule and trying to fall asleep and wake up at consistent times

-Deep sleep is an important part of the overall sleep process, but it is just one aspect of a good night’s sleep.
-There may be some ways to promote deeper sleep, such as tiring the body through exercise or listening to pink noise while falling asleep.
+There may be some ways to promote deeper sleep, such as making certain dietary changes and listening to pink noise while falling asleep.

-The best way to get more deep sleep may be as simple as setting aside more time to sleep each night.
+Getting more deep sleep may sometimes be as simple as setting aside more time to sleep each night.